 Family YMCA of Marion and Polk Counties, Tier 3 project: LIVESTRONG at the YMCA

-The Community Partnership Program's grantee conference is held each spring as a way for grantees to create new connections and potential collaborations with others who are also working to solve cancer needs with their community.
-Participants have gathered in Salem, Sunriver, and Welches, Oregon for two days to present project findings, share best practices and learn new ways to meet to cancer needs identified within their communities.
+The Community Partnership Program's grantee conference is held annually as a way for grantees to create new connections and potential collaborations with others who are also working to solve cancer needs with their community.
+Participants have gathered in Eugene, Portland, Salem, Sunriver, and Welches, Oregon for two days to present project findings, share best practices and learn new ways to meet to cancer needs identified within their communities.